AdamRaichu/SWBF2AnnotatedPortDB/.github/CONTRIBUTING.md

 The output generator merges all JSON files from the `docs` folder when creating the output.
 To prevent merge conflicts, create a file called `{YourUsernameHere}.json` and make your changes there.
 Follow the JSON schema for format, see `AdamRaichu.json` or `ports.json` for examples.

+## Testing

+You can use the command `npm run test` to open up the preview locally before publishing.
+The URL is printed in the output of the command.

 ## Grammar

 - Always use the [Oxford Comma](https://en.wikipedia.org/wiki/Serial_comma) where applicable[^1].